Please enable JavaScript to view this page.

 Delta's doors will open at 7:30am.

-Student Technical Solution Competitions (STS 2025) are scheduled to begin at 8:30am.
-Pick up a STS 2025 program at the check-in the M Wing hallway.
+Student Technical Solution (STS) Competitions are scheduled to begin at 8:30am.
+School sponsors (instructors) will check-in their students.
+Programs will be available at each check-in location.
 The program will provide schedule details and competition room locations.

 Judging immediately follows the competition action.
 Awards will be presented following the judging period.
 Check the program for award presentation details.

 The number of participants allowed to compete in each competition area must be predetermined due to the limits of our facilities.
-If fewer than three different sponsors have entered an individual or team in a particular category by the deadline of day of the event, that category may be deleted and the sponsoring schools notified.
+If fewer than three different sponsors have entered an individual or team in a particular category by the registration deadline, that category may be deleted and the sponsoring schools notified.

 In case of an emergency, substitutions for contestants may be made by phone or at Delta on the day of the competition.